Genusbiz/docs/users/analyze-report-and-discover/analysis/designer/formula-designer.md

 * "^" - exponentiation operator
 * "(" - groupStart without function
 * ")" - groupEnd

+#### Formula settings
+At the bottom left of the expression area, you can see a summary of formula settings (e.g. "Force calculation: OFF").
+By clicking the settings icon you open a dialog where you can edit these settings.
+These settings are:
+* Force caulcation - By default, a formula will not be computed if all its variable operands (counts/field aggregates etc.) has no value.
+Enabling this will force the formula to always be calculated, ignoring this rule.
+This can be useful in a case of e.g. a formula taking the form of T-a, where "T" is a constant threshold value, and "a" is a variable that doesn't have a value for some grouping sets, but we still want the formula to be computed, i.e. resulting in T-0=T when a is missing.

 ### Parameter Pane
 The Parameter Pane lists the available parameters for your formula